solarbearcub/secretlounge-ng/README.md

-togglekarma - Toggle karma notifications togglerequests - Toggle DM request notifications tripcode - Show or set the tripcode for your messages
+togglekarma - Toggle karma notifications togglerequests - Toggle DM request notifications tripcode - Show or set the tripcode for your messages x - Spoiler a message (blurs media, only available for captionable attachments)
 ```

 ## FAQ